the updAIt - 02.28.26

 A New Prediction

-Last article I predicted the big players would target OpenClaw's abilities as the direction consumers wanted.
-I may have underestimated how quickly.
+Last article, I predicted the big players would target OpenClaw's abilities as the direction consumers wanted.
+I definitely underestimated the pace.
 This time I'll make a new prediction — something to think about.

-For most people, and most businesses, the future of AI is going to come in tiers based on what you can afford to spend.
-Smart agent architecture — choosing the right models for specific tasks, setting budgets, running cheaper local models where you can — will be what separates the organizations that scale AI well from the ones that can't absorb the cost.
+For most people and most businesses, the future of AI is going to come in tiers based on what you can afford to spend.
+Smart agent architecture, choosing the right models for specific tasks, setting budgets, and running cheaper local models when you can, will be what separates the organizations that scale AI effectively from the ones unable to absorb the cost.
 There will be a whole industry built around helping regular businesses use AI efficiently.
 That's the mass market.

 Agent architecture = The blueprint for how your AI setup runs.
 Which models do which jobs?
 How much can each one spend?
 What happens when one finishes and needs to hand off to another?
 Good architecture means your AI does more, wastes less, and stays inside your budget.
 Bad architecture means it burns through money doing things the slow expensive way when a cheaper tool would've worked fine.

 Governments, militaries, and the largest companies on earth are not building AI systems around individual affordability.
 The US Department of Defense is not worried about its monthly token bill.
-A sovereign wealth fund managing trillions doesn't pick models based on what runs on a Mac Mini.
-When you take cost completely off the table, the gap between what they can run and what everyone else can run doesn't just grow — it compounds every month.
+A wealth fund managing trillions doesn't pick models based on what runs on a Mac Mini.
+When you take cost completely off the table, the gap between what they can run and what everyone else can run will grow exponentially.

 The US Military is not budgeting for tokens.
 That gap between what they can run and what you can afford gets wider every single month.